cloudkucooland/go-oremus/README.md

 # go-oremus
 ## Go library to Fetch Passages from bible.oremus.org

-Currently the fetch logic & parsing is not configurable.
-The result is an HTML block with Most formatting is removed.
+Currently the fetch logic & parsing is not currently configurable.
+The result is an HTML block with most formatting removed.

 ## About